colecornford/blog/content/post/2019-03-03-blogging-platform-choices.md

 ![Disgusting Combo](../../img/posts/2019-mar3-sorin.jpg)

 I had realised I had gone through 2018 without terribly many technical achievements in work and life.
-Sure, I had learned an amazing amount from my wonderful colleagues like Farooq, Nina, and Stefano.
+Sure, I had learned a huge amount from my amazing colleagues.
 But it seemed like for that time period, I'd just gained an extra notch on my LinkedIn profile.
-I didn't have much to show for all the amazing things I had learned and studied throughout the year.
+I didn't have much to show for all the awesome things I had learned and studied throughout the year.

 ## Cool Guys Inc